dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0601.md

 Table 6.1 Capabilities of Software Developers

-• Design human-computer interfaces
+1 Design human-computer interfaces.

-• Design and maintain multi-version, reusable software
+2 Design and maintain multi-version, reusable software.

-• Ensure that software products meet quality and security standards
+3 Ensure that software products meet quality and security standards.

-• Create and use models in system development
+4 Create and use models in system development.

-• Specify, predict, analyze, and evaluate performance
+5 Specify, predict, analyze, and evaluate performance.

-• Be disciplined in development and maintenance
+6 Be disciplined in development and maintenance.

-• Use metrics in system development
+7 Use metrics in system development.

-• Manage complex projects
+8 Manage complex projects.

 ## 6.1 What Is Design?